Chunkie0/Hackerrank/README.md

 ### Write A Function

-Finds out if the year is leap year or not
+Finds out if the year is leap year or not.
+Link: [Click Me](https://www.hackerrank.com/challenges/write-a-function/problem)
 ```
 def is_leap(year):
     leap = False